Digital-Democracies-Institute/ImageFlow/README.md

-This is a project in Python using PostgreSQL and Celery integrated into Django for an easy to use website interface.
+I have created a project in Python using Tweepy,PostgreSQL,Celery and integrate all three into Django for an easy to use website interface.

+On the website you are able to search for particular users getting upto the most recent 3200 tweets, search via hashtag in the last 7 days using our non-premium or search the full archive of twitter using the premium twitter account

+Once data has been searched for, you can query the data on the query tab and get a CSV file containing the tweets and some other useful fields in relation with them.

 If you would like to run this server on your local host follow these steps: